Pre Twinkle Book

 1) Keep the cello out of the case (put it in a corner or a cello stand- see image)

 2) Set up your little "practice corner".
-The less time you have to spend setting things up the more likely you or your child is to pick up the cello and practice.
+The less time you need to spend on setting things up the more likely you are to practise.

 5) Make sure you follow your teacher's instructions precisely (follow the notes you have taken during the lesson)

-7) Be sure you always listen to yourself (listen out for ringing notes)
+6) Be sure you always listen to yourself!

 It is not about what book the student is on or what piece in the book he or she is studying, but how well it is played, what the sound quality is like, the intonation, the musicianship and not to forget the posture, the bow hold, and the left-hand position.